I think pretty much everyone agrees that self tanning is the best invention since sliced bread.

 This is a small price to pay for saving our skin from the dangers of the sun and wrinkling.

-However, with these tips, you’ll be confident knowing you look tanned and fabulous, and can fix those little annoying spots and streaks we all get from time to time!
+With these tips, you’ll be confident knowing you look tanned and fabulous, and can fix those little annoying spots and streaks we all get from time to time!